NEWSMAKER-Yellen brings dovish bent, communications skill to Fed table

 terrain to boost the U.S. economy, backing three rounds of bond

-be the first woman to head the Fed in its 100-year history.
+would be the first woman to head the Fed in its 100-year

 The white-haired Yellen played a big role in the Fed's